widged/widgeds/README.md

 Widged stands for a widget for education, with a widget defined as "portable chunk of code that can be installed and executed within any separate HTML-based web page by an end user without requiring additional compilation" (Wikipedia).

+Most widgeds are written as jQuery plugins.
+[JQuery](http://jquery.com) is a javascript library known for the huge amount of plugins available for download, which can be used to decrease the development time of a site and avoid having to re-invent the wheel where plugins could be re-used.
+A modular architecture is adopted whereby components are loosely coupled to one another.
+A scoreboard component exists as a standalone helper that can be added to any widged on demand.

 By default, unless specified otherwise, all content is under a dual MIT license and GPL license.

 Check [widgeds@wikispaces](http://widgeds.wikispaces.com/) for live demos.